 Kelsey L. Campbell is an Associate of Boucher LLP in the firm’s San Francisco office.
-Kelsey’s litigation practice is focused on representing individuals in complex civil litigation, including class actions, coordinated proceedings, and mass tort litigation in both state and federal court.
+Kelsey’s litigation practice is focused on representing individuals in complex civil litigation, including coordinated proceedings and mass tort litigation in both state and federal court.

-Kelsey represents survivors of child sexual abuse, seeking to hold the responsible institutions accountable.
-In addition to seeking justice on behalf of sexual assault and sexual abuse survivors, Kelsey represents individuals harmed by defective products and medical devices, including the Philips CPAP machines recalled in June 2021.
+Kelsey represents survivors of childhood sexual abuse, seeking to hold the responsible institutions accountable.
+In addition to seeking justice on behalf of sexual assault and sexual abuse survivors.
+Kelsey also represents elite women athletes injured by an abusive coach.

-Before becoming an attorney, Kelsey served in national security positions in the federal government for over a decade, first on active duty in the U.S. Air Force and later as a civil servant in the Office of the Secretary of Defense.
-She served on engagements in the Asia Pacific, Central America, and South America, a deployment to Iraq, and a diplomatic tour at the U.S. Embassy in Islamabad, Pakistan.
+Before becoming an attorney, Kelsey served in foreign policy positions in the federal government for over a decade.
+She held posts in the Middle East, South Asia, the Pentagon, and served on engagements in the Asia Pacific, Central America, and South America.
+She is a distinguished graduate of the Defense Language Institute and a former Presidential Management Fellow.

-Kelsey has a J.D. from the University of California, Hastings College of the Law, where she was a Patiño Fellow and the Editor-in-Chief of Hastings Constitutional Law Quarterly.
-During law school, she served as an appointed commissioner on the San Francisco Veterans Affairs Commission and as a refugee advocate with Human Rights First.
+Kelsey earned a J.D. from the University of California, Hastings College of the Law, where she was a Patiño Fellow and the Editor-in-Chief of Hastings Constitutional Law Quarterly.
 Kelsey has a Master’s in International Affairs from Columbia University’s School of International and Public Affairs.